ajacocks/mb386sx-rc2016/README.md

 ## Status

-* Board version 2.1 boots up to BIOS and Linux, after performing the fix described in the Known Issues section.
+* Board version 2.1 boots up to BIOS, DOS, and Linux, after performing the fix described in the Known Issues section.

 ## Hardware Documentation